How to Add Google Analytics to Your WordPress Site

 activate-plugin-exactmetrics

-ExactMetrics offers a simple wizard that takes you through each step and makes sure your Google Analytics is correctly set up on your site.
+ExactMetrics offers a simple setup wizard that takes you through each step and makes sure your Google Analytics is correctly set up on your site.

 To start, click Launch Setup Wizard.

-ExactMetrics Setup Wizard
+ExactMetrics Setup Wizard - Add Google Analytics to WordPress

 First, you’ll have to select a website type.
 You can choose from 3 options that best describe your site: Business Website, Publisher (Blog), or Ecommerce.
 Based on your choice, the wizard will offer additional settings for tracking your site’s performance.